 If you are younger and otherwise healthy, you might be more willing to put up with the side effects of treatment if they offer you the best chance for cure.
 Most doctors believe that external radiation, radical prostatectomy, and brachytherapy all have about the same cure rates for the earliest stage prostate cancers.
 However, there are pros and cons to each type of treatment that should be considered, including possible risks and side effects.

-This is complicated even further by the explosion of newer types of surgery (laparoscopic prostatectomy and robotic-assisted prostatectomy) and radiation therapy (conformal radiation therapy, intensity-modulated radiation therapy, proton beam radiation, etc.) in recent years.
-Many of these appear very promising, but there is very little long-term data on them, which means comparing their effectiveness and possible side effects is very difficult, if not impossible.
+Choosing among treatment options is complicated even further by the explosion of newer types of surgery (laparoscopic prostatectomy and robotic-assisted prostatectomy) and radiation therapy (intensity-modulated radiation therapy, proton beam radiation, etc.) in recent years.
+Many of these seem very promising, but there is very little long-term data on them, which means comparing their effectiveness and possible side effects is very difficult, if not impossible.

 Such a complex decision is often hard to make by yourself.
-You may find it helps to talk with your family and friends before making a decision.
+You might find it helps to talk with your family and friends before making a decision.
 You might also find that speaking with other men who have faced or are currently facing the same issues is useful.
 The American Cancer Society and other organizations offer support programs that provide a forum for you to meet and discuss these and other cancer-related issues.
-For more information about our programs, call us toll-free at 1-800- 227-2345 or see the “Find Support Programs and Services” section of our website.
-It's important to note that each man's experience with prostate cancer is different.
-Just because someone you know had a good (or bad) experience with a certain type of treatment doesn't mean the same will be true for you.
+For more information about our programs, call us toll-free at 1-800-227-2345 or see the “Find Support Programs and Services” section of our website.
+It’s important to know that each man’s experience with prostate cancer is different.
+Just because someone you know had a good (or bad) experience with a certain type of treatment doesn’t mean the same will be true for you.